There are a few questions that most writers will be asked at some point, so I have brought them together here for you.

 WHAT AM I WORKING ON AT PRESENT?

-An American publisher, Prairie Rose Publications, published ?Saint or Sinner? in both print and e-book in March 2014, 'Hearts and Red Ribbons' both as a single e-book and as part of an Valentine's anthology entitled 'Cowboy Kisses.'
-'Eyes Like the Sea' came out in 2015 and in 2016 they took a true story about one of my dogs for the anthology 'Pawprints on my Heart,' and my supernatural novella, 'The Guardian.'
+An American publisher, Prairie Rose Publications, published 'Saint or Sinner' in both print and e-book in March 2014, 'Hearts and Red Ribbons' both as a single e-book and as part of an Valentine's anthology entitled 'Cowboy Kisses.'
+'Eyes Like the Sea' came out in 2015 and in 2016 they took a true story about one of my dogs for the anthology 'Pawprints on my Heart,' and my supernatural novella, 'The Guardian' which came out just in time for Halloween!

 In 2016 I sent another manuscript to PRP, which wasn't quite right for them, it was 'too English.'
 They sent it off to another publisher and in January 2017, it was accepted by Rebecca J Vickery Publishing.
 So I now have two American publishers!
 That book, 'The Gypsy's Kiss,' is a contemporary, slightly supernatural romance and will be out in the Summer of 2017.
 I changed my author name slightly as it s a new publisher, and for them, I am now simply Jill McDonald.